jackson-nestelroad/battler/fxlang.md

 An obvious solution would be to just write different event callbacks for each effect directly in Rust.
 However, this solution is inflexible and is not straightforward to use, because new effects must be written directly in Rust and built directly into the binary.
 Furthermore, the battle library represents data in JSON, so effect callbacks and data would be completely separate.

 Another solution is to create a large set of data fields that the battle library can understand to run the effect correctly.
 This solution is simple for most effects (for example, most effects deal damage, and most secondary effects are simple stat changes or status effects).
-Unfortunately, it is practically impossible to generalize all 1000+ battle effects into a set of scalar fields without many strange outliers and semantics (for example, random values cannot easily be represented in this format).
+Unfortunately, it is practically impossible to generalize all 1000+ battle effects into a set of scalar fields without many strange outliers (for example, random values cannot easily be represented in this format).
+Complex moves will always require some custom programming.

 The solution we opt for is an interpreted language that can be expressed direclty in JSON for different event callbacks.
-An interpreted language can be compatible with any programming language, extended for new behavior, and developed by external users with little knowledge of the battle engine itself.
+An interpreted language can be compatible with any programming language, extended for new behavior, and developed by external users with less knowledge of the internals of the battle engine itself (the interpreted language can hide away some complexities).

 ## Design